I know why you are here.

 Customer feedback is vital to any company’s success.
 Even the negative reviews are just as important as the positive ones.
 They help you evaluate how well your company’s services are perceived by customers and areas where you can improve.

 There is something your customer might have to say, which might impact their repeat business.
 And yes!
-You can’t reply on your gut feeling here.
+You can’t reply based on your gut feeling here.
 It’s best to have actual numbers.

 Implementing positive measures based on feedback tells your customer, you value their opinion, and this is bound to improve their experience.